clinics

 Ultrasound is used to locate the baby and placenta.
 The baby’s heart rate is recorded before (and after) the procedure.
 Some measurements are taken to check the baby’s growth and to confirm your weeks of pregnancy.
 With the ultrasound picture on the screen, the doctor finds the safest and easiest place to insert the needle.
 An antiseptic solution is used to clean the skin.
 (The pink stain on your skin will wear off in a few days.)
 The needle is carefully guided to the selected spot and the small sample of fluid is withdrawn through the needle.

 During the test, you may experience some cramping and a slight sensation of pressure.
-Most women find it no worse than having a blood test taken from their arm.
+Most individuals find it no worse than having a blood test taken from their arm.

 What happens after my procedure?